 Like the two other uses of the Magic Keyboard branding, the iPad Pro's keyboard uses scissor-switch keys with a 1mm travel distance.

-Though some users may nitpick about the lack of an escape key and function keys, the keyboard provides a typing experience that's much closer to typing on a current-generation MacBook than on the fabric-covered Apple Smart Keyboard.
+Although some users may criticize the lack of an escape key and function keys, the keyboard provides a typing experience that's much closer to typing on a current-generation MacBook than on the fabric-covered Apple Smart Keyboard Folio.

 Like MacBooks, this iPad Pro accessory has backlit keys.
 You can adjust the brightness level within iPadOS' keyboard settings (General > Keyboard > Hardware Keyboard).